 The surface of the country is exceedingly varied, abounding in high mountains with enormous perpendicular cliffs, while large streams flow in the valleys.
 Lakes, ponds, and brooks are very numerous, affording, as they do, favorite resorts for both migrating and stationary birds.
 The numerous islands of the Hudson afford choice resting places for migrating flocks of small birds, which prefer to follow, on their long and fatiguing vernal and autumnal journeyings, the course of the river.
 The whole region is wild, and sparsely inhabited.

 —Edgar A. Mearns, A List of the Birds of the Hudson Highlands, with Annotations (1878)

-In keeping with efforts to combat the COVID-19 pandemic, the Mearns Bird Club Board of Directors has decided to cancel ALL club field trips and meetings through the end of June 2020.
+In keeping with efforts to combat the COVID-19 pandemic, the Mearns Bird Club Board of Directors has decided to cancel ALL club field trips and meetings until further notice.
 The club picnic, traditionally held in June, has been postponed.

 Welcome to the Edgar A. Mearns Bird Club website.
 We like birds, birders, and birding!
 If you enjoy watching a Bald Eagle soar over the icy Hudson River, a Great Blue Heron patiently hunting at the edge of a pond, or a Northern Cardinal perched in a snow-covered evergreen, the Mearns Club might be for you.
 Check us out by attending one of our monthly meetings—or, better still, join us for a field trip.
 Although we’re based in Orange County, New York, we venture beyond the county boundaries to explore the Hudson Valley’s diverse birding habitats and to seek out migrating birds.
 Did you know that more than 250 bird species have been observed in Orange County?